Are Humans as Brittle as Large Language Models?: Experimental Settings

 All models are accessed and executed using the HuggingFace library ecosystem.
 In order to investigate the distribution of LLM outputs, we enable stochastic decoding via sampling during generation.
 Specifically, the decoding configuration was selected to match typical deployments, with \texttt{top\_p=0.9}, \texttt{temperature=0.6}, and \texttt{top\_k=50}.
 These settings correspond to the default configuration used for the LLaMA-3.1-8B and LLaMA-3.3-70B models in the HuggingFace transformers library.
 The experiments are run on Nvidia A40 and Nvidia A100 GPUs, with a total estimation of 13,500 GPU hours for our study.

-Model predictions are elicited in a zero-shot fashion: For each instance, the model is presented with one prompt variation, followed by the instance text, and allowed to generate freely.
+Model predictions are elicited in a zero-shot fashion: For each instance, the model is presented with one prompt variation, followed by the instance text.
 The generated text is then parsed by attempting to extract one of the requested labels, with unparsable responses discarded.
 Across all tasks, for each (prompt variation, instance, LLM) triple, we elicit 100 responses in this manner.
 We discard instances for which we obtain less than 100 total valid predictions after 500 attempts.
-This leaves us with final retained instances across all tasks, for which the statistics are shown in Table~\ref{tab:dataset_stats}.
+This leaves us with a total of 9329 retained instances across all tasks, for which the statistics are shown in Table~\ref{tab:dataset_stats}.